Bismuth208/STMGPU/README.md

 Used MCU for sGPU: STM32F103C8T6 ( Mapple mini);

-Used MCU for CPU: Atmel AVR ATmega328p (Arduino Pro mini), but it can be defferent;
+Used MCU for CPU: Atmel AVR ATmega328p (Arduino Pro mini), but it can be different;

 There are two MCU libs for Arduino IDE:
  - C_AVR_Libs:  C version, mostly optimized for ATmega328p or similar;